10 Best USB-C Hubs for MacBook in 2026

 Frequently Asked Questions

-Why does my USB-C hub only output 4K at 30Hz?
+Why does my USB-C hub get hot during use?

-USB-C hubs work with iPad Pro and iPad Air models that have a USB-C port.
-You can connect external displays, USB drives, SD cards, and Ethernet.
-However, iPadOS has display limitations — most apps only mirror the screen rather than extending it.
-Stage Manager on M1+ iPads provides proper external display support.
+Yes, USB-C hubs work with iPad Pro, iPad Air (USB-C models), and most Chromebooks.
+You can connect external displays, USB drives, SD cards, and Ethernet. iPadOS has display limitations where most apps mirror rather than extend, but Stage Manager on M1+ iPads enables proper external display support.

 You Might Also Like